fizzy-bubalech/kal-bakrav-course-customizer/course-customizer-php8.1/README.md

 - Added the `[user_display_name]` shortcode which returns the current user's display.
 - Optimized the answer checker.
 Now registers any input imidiatly.
 - Added special messages if the user provides answers out of the min max bounds.
+- Added checkbox to quiz with message clearfing the one-time nature of the quiz
+- Move shortcodes to their own class in /includs
+- Added css to disable future lessons in course page
+- Added a script in lessons that disables the "Next Lesson" button if the next lesson hasn't been completed.

 ### 0.2.7